Armanasq/The-Health-and-Medicine-OxML-competition-track/README.md

 ## Advanced Cancer Classification Repository
 ## The Health and Medicine OxML 2023 competition track
 This repository contains code for a sophisticated and advanced cancer classification model.
-The model utilizes state-of-the-art deep learning architectures, including ResNet-50, EfficientNet-V2, Inception-V3, and GoogLeNet, to classify images of skin lesions into three classes: benign, malignant, and unknown.
+The model utilizes state-of-the-art deep learning architectures, including ResNet-50, EfficientNet-V2, Inception-V3, and GoogLeNet, to classify images of skin lesions into three classes: benign, malignant, and normal.

 ## Table of Contents